Meet Our Team

 Kellie has been in the veterinary field since 2000 and completed a Veterinary Paramedic program through HCC in 2005.
 She joined the CVC team in 2008 and has been an integral part of the growth and development of the clinic.
 She spends her free time in performing arts and costume design as well as archery, rollerblading and cycling.
-Kellie shares her home with her three dogs: Merida, Izzy, and Norman, and her two cats Deadlie Nedlie and Joxer.
+Kellie shares her home with her two dogs, Merida and Norman, and her two cats Deadlie Nedlie and Joxer.

 Alexia joined the CVC team in 2016 and is our resident bottle-baby expert with an extensive background in the Houston animal rescue field.
 When not at the clinic, Alexia shares her home with her 6 cats.
 In her remaining spare time, Alexia enjoys playing basketball and watching the Astros win!

 Since childhood Taylor has always loved being surrounded by animals of all kinds, and has chosen the CVC to be the next step in her veterinary technician career!
 She joined our team in 2020 and has been dedicated to the care and comfort of our patients.